KatieSylvester/poems_by_kids/README.md

 <br>

 ## <a name="analysis"></a>Analysis
 This was a really fun data set to explore.
-I first analyzed gender distribution for each grade level and combined for all grade levels.
+I first analyzed gender demographics for each grade level and combined for all grade levels.
 <br>

 ## <a name="dashboard"></a>Dashboard